pmeeny/CI-MS4-LoveRugby/README.md

 ## Email JS
 1. Create an account at emailjs.com
-2. In the integration screen in the emailjs dashboard, note your userid
+2. In the integration screen in the emailjs dashboard, note your userid, this is a unique string for your users
-3. Create an email service in the Email Services section and note the id
+3. Create an email service in the Email Services section and note the id, for example "gmail"
-4. Create an email template in the Email templates section and note the id
+4. Create an email template in the Email templates section and note the id, for example "love_rugby"
-5. Update the script sendEmail.js, method sendMail with your user id, email service id and email template id
+5. Update the script /static/js/sendEmail.js, the method sendMail with your user id, email service id and email template id

 # Deployment
 There are a number of applications that need to be configured to run this application locally or on a cloud based service, for example Heroku